Matex600/Warhammer-Quiz/README.md

 # Site Deployment

+* Site was deployed to github pages with the following steps.
+  1. Navigate to github your repositories select repository.
+  2. In the repository find "settings" scroll down to "pages" tab.
+  3. Select main/master in source both are correct.
+  4. Once you make a selection the page will automatically refresh.
+  5. A link will be provided with succesful deployment.

 # Credits

 ## Media
+[Warhammer Logo](https://static.wikia.nocookie.net/warhammerfb/images/c/c0/Warhammer-logo_%281%29.png/revision/latest/scale-to-width-down/740?cb=20200506191405). - Logo from Warhammer Fantasy Wiki.

 ## Acknowledgment
 [Code Institute](https://codeinstitute.net/). - Preparing me for HTML, CSS and JS.

 [Favicon](https://favicon.io/). - I used this site to download and implement a favicon to my site.

 [Fixed Footer](https://www.w3schools.com/howto/howto_css_fixed_footer.asp) W3schools helped me create a sticky footer.